 Photography Insurance Coverage: Which Policies Do You Need?

-Every photography business is different, so some may need more photographer insurance than others.
 The core policies to consider are first-party coverage (also called property coverage) to protect your equipment and liability for any potential claims against your business.
 The other policies are additional layers of protection you may want or need depending on the size of your business.

 For example, you take photos of staged homes for a real estate company, and while working in a home, your tripod falls over and breaks a glass table.
 This situation would be an example of a property damage claim.

-Typically, these policies have a blanket limit, which means there is one limit for all of the owned property at the listed location.
+Commercial property is first-party coverage that protects your owned structures and their contents.
+Photographers with a studio, showroom, and furniture should consider this type of policy.
+Typically, these policies have a blanket limit, which means there is one limit for all the owned property at the listed location.

 A BOP is a package that combines liability and property.
 Its advantage is that it usually costs less than if you buy standalone policies for liability and commercial property.
-Carriers will typically let you add equipment coverage for your photography equipment.
+Carriers typically will let you add equipment coverage for your photography equipment.

-Sometimes, it can be confusing to hear all of the different insurance terms.
+Sometimes, it can be confusing to hear all the different insurance terms.
 If you’d like to learn more about the difference between a BOP and general liability, read our comparison of BOP vs general liability insurance.

+For photographers, this is one of the more important coverages to consider.
+This is what you would purchase to insure your equipment.
 Inland marine insurance is property coverage for your equipment.
 Unlike commercial property, inland marine follows the equipment and isn’t limited to a specific location.
 This coverage helps if you accidentally drop and break your camera or someone steals your gear from your car.
 Discuss whether this is included with a BOP or general liability when shopping for insurance.

-Some providers will schedule, or list, your equipment for this coverage.
+Some providers will schedule or list your equipment for this coverage.
 So when calling for a quote, be prepared to go over what type of equipment you have and its approximate value.

 Sometimes referred to as errors and omissions (E&O), this is for situations usually not covered by a liability policy.
 For instance, your contract promises a couple that you will capture their wedding day perfectly.
 When the newlyweds receive the pictures, they discover you didn’t take any pictures of family members or key ceremony moments and failed to deliver on your promise.
 This would be a situation where you could file a claim for professional liability.